At its core, Triberr is a platform to manage groups called Tribes. Below is a quick video that describes How Triberr Works

 A tribe is a group of people, typically bloggers, who write about the same topics.
 For example, if I like blogger about food, I would look for a tribe that consists of other food bloggers.
-Once you’ve identified a tribe to join, you can start by “following” the tribe.
+Once you’ve identified a tribe to join, you can start following a tribe by selecting the follow button.

 When you “follow” a tribe, you are joining the group as an observer.
 This means you can see and share blog posts from the group, but they can’t see or share your blog posts.
 This is like an introduction period.

 As soon as you follow a tribe, newly published posts from other tribe members will start to show up in your tribal stream (show below):